 Also admitted are patent attorneys from EU member states who are either active as admitted patent attorneys (Secs.
 1, 12 Act on the Activities of Patent Attorneys from EU Member States in Germany) or as patent attorneys providing services (Sec.
 13 Act on the Activities of Patent Attorneys from EU Member States in Germany).
 The chambers of lawyers or the Chamber of Patent Attorneys decide on the type and scope of the admissible activities of European lawyers and patent attorneys from EU member states.

 The chambers publish in publicly accessible registers which European lawyers (with the exception of lawyers providing services and in-house lawyers) or patent attorneys from EU member states are admitted to be active in Germany.

 - Official Register of Lawyers of the German Federal Bar

 - Official register of patent attorneys

-- Register of patent attorneys providing services (in German)
+- Register of patent attorneys from EU member states providing services (in German)

 The DPMA may review the authorisation of the empowered lawyer or patent attorney of the applicant having neither a residence nor principal place of business nor an establishment in Germany during IP proceedings, particularly based on the publications by the chambers.

-The list of professional titles which are comparable to German attorneys-at-law can be consulted here: Gesetze im Internet.
+The list of professional titles which are comparable to German lawyers can be consulted here: Gesetze im Internet.